Thoughtworks (NASDAQ:TWKS) Issues FY 2022 Earnings Guidance

-A number of equities research analysts have issued reports on the company.
-Credit Suisse Group decreased their price objective on Thoughtworks from $31.00 to $25.00 and set a neutral rating on the stock in a research report on Wednesday, March 2nd.
-Royal Bank of Canada decreased their price objective on Thoughtworks from $36.00 to $31.00 and set an outperform rating on the stock in a research report on Wednesday, March 2nd.
-Piper Sandler decreased their price objective on Thoughtworks from $35.00 to $28.00 and set an overweight rating on the stock in a research report on Wednesday, March 2nd.
-Citigroup reduced their price target on Thoughtworks from $36.00 to $30.00 and set a buy rating on the stock in a report on Wednesday, March 2nd.
-Finally, The Goldman Sachs Group raised Thoughtworks from a neutral rating to a buy rating and dropped their price objective for the stock from $34.00 to $32.00 in a research note on Sunday, January 9th.
-Four analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-According to data from MarketBeat, Thoughtworks presently has a consensus rating of Buy and an average target price of $29.83.
+Several equities analysts recently weighed in on the stock.
+The Goldman Sachs Group raised shares of Thoughtworks from a neutral rating to a buy rating and cut their price objective for the company from $34.00 to $32.00 in a research report on Sunday, January 9th.
+Citigroup lowered their price target on Thoughtworks from $36.00 to $30.00 and set a buy rating on the stock in a report on Wednesday, March 2nd.
+Piper Sandler lowered their price target on Thoughtworks from $35.00 to $28.00 and set an overweight rating on the stock in a report on Wednesday, March 2nd.
+Royal Bank of Canada lowered their price target on Thoughtworks from $36.00 to $31.00 and set an outperform rating on the stock in a report on Wednesday, March 2nd.
+Finally, Zacks Investment Research downgraded Thoughtworks from a buy rating to a hold rating in a report on Thursday, March 10th.
+Four investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has an average rating of Buy and a consensus price target of $29.83.

 An institutional investor recently bought a new position in Thoughtworks stock.
-Amalgamated Bank bought a new position in shares of Thoughtworks Holding, Inc. (NASDAQ:TWKS – Get Rating) during the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm bought 8,198 shares of the company’s stock, valued at approximately $220,000.
-Hedge funds and other institutional investors own 15.54% of the company’s stock.
+Public Employees Retirement System of Ohio purchased a new position in shares of Thoughtworks Holding, Inc. (NASDAQ:TWKS – Get Rating) during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund purchased 22,895 shares of the company’s stock, valued at approximately $614,000.
+15.54% of the stock is owned by hedge funds and other institutional investors.

 Thoughtworks Holding, Inc provides technology consultancy services in North America, the Asia Pacific, Europe, and Latin America.
 The company's consultancy services integrate strategy, design, and software engineering to enable enterprises and technology disruptors to thrive as modern digital businesses.